 Spotify is another app that just updated its interface to fit the new dimensions of the iPhone X, removing the unsightly letterboxing effect that had plagued the app till now and providing you all that extra screen space to for displaying the album cover or to help you navigate through your playlists and tracks.
 Otherwise, it's still the same streaming music player, with an immense library of albums, soundtracks and new releases for you to listen to.

-Another app that takes advantage of ARKit and the iPhone X's hardware is The Machines, a multiplayer action game that turns your tabletop into a virtual battlefield.
+iOS 11 introduced us to ARKit, which makes it easier to build augmented reality apps for Apple's phones.
+The iPhone X is particularly fine-tuned for AR, and that's on display in The Machines, a multiplayer action game that turns your tabletop into a virtual battlefield.
 Players take command of a force of machines to defeat their enemy, with the iPhone serving as a viewfinder that you have to physically move around to position your forces and aim superweapons.
 Players can train and learn in the practice mode, and once they're ready, they can battle it out in online multiplayer or in local multiplayer with friends gathered around the same table.